Zudoku

 This may, in certain times, provide insufficient information.

-When you query a Unikraft Cloud service via its public URL, such as below:
+When you query a Unikraft Cloud service via its public address, such as:

 you may get a Bad Gateway response: